ginglis13/magic-formula-scraper/README.md

 2. [Read the gspread docs on how to generate credentials](https://gspread.readthedocs.io/en/latest/oauth2.html).
 This will help with linking your worksheet to the script

-3. Some part of the script will have to be personalized by the user.
+3. Some parts of the script will have to be personalized by the user.
 These sections of scraper.py are listed below.

 #### Line 74
 ```python